-Prior to joining Booth, Ozan Candogan was an Assistant Professor at the Fuqua School of Business where he was a member of the Decision Sciences area.
-Ozan received his Ph.D. and M.S. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology.
+Ozan Candogan is a Professor of Operations Management at Chicago Booth.
+Prior to joining Booth, he was an Assistant Professor at the Fuqua School of Business where he was a member of the Decision Sciences area.
+He received his Ph.D. and M.S. degrees in Electrical Engineering and Computer Science from the Massachusetts Institute of Technology.

-His research has appeared in journals such as Management Science, Operations Research, Mathematics of Operations Research, and Games and Economic Behavior.
+His research has appeared in journals such as Management Science, Operations Research, Mathematics of Operations Research, Manufacturing & Service Operations Management, and Games and Economic Behavior.

-Ozan Candogan was a finalist in the 2013 George Nicholson Student Paper Competition.
-He is also a recipient of the 2012 Microsoft Research Ph.D.
-Fellowship, and 2009 Siebel Scholarship.
-He teaches Operations Management, as well as a PhD course on Networks at Booth.
+Ozan Candogan was a finalist for the 2013 George Nicholson Student Paper Competition and the 2021 M&SOM Service Management SIG Prize.
+He is also a recipient of the 2009 Siebel Scholarship and the 2012 Microsoft Research Ph.D.
+Fellowship.
+He teaches Operations Management, as well as two PhD courses on networks (entitled (i) Introduction to Networks, and (ii) Networks and Markets) at Booth.

 2021 - 2022 Course Schedule